Nine Bizarre Mario Video Games

-As we celebrate Super Mario’s 25th birthday, we come to the sudden realization that our hero plumber has starred or made an appearance in 200 different video games.
-That is what we like to call ‘A Lot’.
-Though most of them are familiar to everyone, especially his adventures in the Super Mario titles that hit on every system from the original NES all the way to his newest exploits on the Wii, there are those that, while ultimately still popular in their own ways, strayed a bit from the normal side-scrolling, rock smashing familiarities we’ve come to expect.
+Mario first appeared in Donkey Kong back in 1981, and has been featured in over 200 different video games since.
+The stocky plumber is adored by most, and today, March 10th (Mar10, get it?) is actually named Mario Day in his honor.
+Most of the games that Mario has appeared in are familiar to everyone, especially his adventures in the Super Mario titles that hit on every system from the original NES all the way to his newest exploits on the Wii U. There are some that, while ultimately still popular in their own ways, strayed a bit from the normal side-scrolling, rock smashing familiarities we’ve come to expect.
 Here we take a look at a few of the games you may have missed just because they find Mario a little outside his typical element.
 Then, go play ’em.
 They’re really fun.

 Arriving on the scene in 1992, Mario Paint was less an actual game and far more a Super Nintendo version of Paint for Windows.
 You could draw free-hand, color pre-made images like a coloring book, and you could use ‘stamps’ of shapes like those found throughout Mario’s various games (stars and mushrooms and the like).
 What this game lacked in playabilty -aside from the fly swat mini game- it made up for in originality, especially when it came to the mouse one had to use to create.
 It later spawned a sequel called Mario Paint: Composer where you could ‘write’ musical scores.